Deploying Your Custom Solana Protocol

 }

-If you are not using Anchor, make sure that the first 8 bytes of instruction data match uip_solana_sdk::EXECUTE_DISCRIMINATOR
+If you are not using Anchor, make sure that the first 8 bytes of instruction data match `uip_solana_sdk::EXECUTE_DISCRIMINATOR`.

-instruction should take no arguments and require a single account, the UIP message:
+Now, the `Execute` instruction should take no arguments and require a single account, the UIP message:

 #[derive(Accounts)]